kilobyte/ptok/README.md

 * Con: writes need to rewrite everything, ***leak*** everything.
 32M entries = 1GB leaked on every write.
 Hahaha no.

+(Leaks here can be still tracked, there's just no safe way to free them while the hashmap exists unless all users are stopped.)

 Dynamic perfect hash
 ====================